To give you a better understanding of a garage door opener, we have prepared a complete list of opener components and accessories.

 Spott Connect– Linear smartphone control application

-Homelink – The HomeLink system is a bridge from your built-in control in your vehicle to the opener, and most of the modern cars will have this built-in feature in the rearview mirror, providing a remote control for three doors.
-The HomeLink is a much safer option compared to leaving a remote in the car in a case of break-in occurs.
+Homelink – The HomeLink system is a bridge from your built-in control in your vehicle to the opener, and most of modern cars will have this built-in feature in the rearview mirror, providing a remote control for three doors.
+The HomeLink is a much safer option compared to leaving a remote in the car in case of a break-in occurs.